Adjunct Assistant Teaching Professor of Philosophy

-Research Interests: Ethical design, responsible innovation, ethics education, virtue ethics, ethics in design
+Research interests: Innovation ethics, technology ethics, responsible innovation, ethics education, technology and human flourishing, virtue ethics, ethics in design

-He obtained his PhD in Philosophy from Loyola University Chicago, has a Master’s in Philosophy from Miami of Ohio, and a BA in Philosophy and a BS in Physics from the University of Illinois.
-Prior to his PhD, he worked as an engineer and consultant in the telecom industry on both the hardware and software sides.
+Bourgeois obtained his Ph.D. in philosophy from Loyola University Chicago, his master’s in philosophy from Miami University, Ohio, and his B.A. in philosophy and B.S. in physics from the University of Illinois.
+Prior to his Ph.D., he worked as an engineer and consultant in the telecom industry on both the hardware and software sides.